 The information represented by the responder port identifier is technology-specific.
 In order to define the ROCF-BIND operation in a way that is not technology-specific, the responder-port-identifier parameter of the ROCF-BIND operation is defined to be a logical name.
 A logical name is an arbitrary identifier that has an appropriately chosen and agreed upon translation to technology-specific information.
 Prior to the beginning of the service instance provision period, SLE Complex Management and SLE Utilization must mutually agree upon the value of the responder port identifier (and its translation) applicable to that service instance.
-The actual process of translating logical names to technology-specific information methodology may rely on simple techniques such as look-up tables or may use more elaborate mechanisms such as naming or directory services.
+The actual process of translating logical names to technology-specific information is considered a local matter.
+The translation methodology may rely on simple techniques such as look-up tables or may use more elaborate mechanisms such as naming or directory services.